khans155/car_survaillance_project/README.md

 dashcam that records on a loop.

 ## Motion Detection
-The libraries required for motion detection are *picamera*, *picamera.array*, and *OpenCV*. picamera gives us access to the camera module which is connected to the camera port of the Raspberry Pi. picamera.array contains the class *PiRGBArray* which returns frames from the camera as arrays of RGB values.
+The libraries required for motion detection are *picamera*, *imutils*, and *OpenCV*. picamera gives us access to the camera module which is connected to the camera port of the Raspberry Pi and *picamera.array* contains the class *PiRGBArray* which returns frames from the camera as arrays of RGB values.
 This array format is required to process the frames in OpenCV.
-OpenCV contains a whole bunch of stuff that can be used to process frames.
+OpenCV and imutils contains a whole bunch of stuff that can be used to process frames.
 The basic idea is to continuously capture frames from the camera in the form of RGB arrays and compare them to previously captured frames to see if there is a big enough difference, which would in ideal conditions indicate motion.
 Here's a simplified explaination of how the comparison is done.
 ```python
 for capture in camera.capture_continuous(rawCapture, format='bgr', use_video_port=True):
   frame = capture.array